 If you’re like me, you make lists of things you want to do but when planning a date you can’t think of a single idea and gravitate to the easy “dinner and a movie” idea.
 There is SO much to do here in the capital, it can be overwhelming.
-So, for my significant other’s birthday I wrote twelve seasonal date ideas and put each idea in an envelope.
+So, for my significant other’s birthday I wrote twelve seasonal Ottawa date ideas and put each idea in an envelope.
 I then marked each envelope with a month and we open the envelope together on the first of every month to plan a date night.
-I included a mix of free, cheap and expensive ideas to mix it up throughout the year.
+I included a mix of free, cheap and expensive ideas to mrix it up throughout the year.
+Another fun way to spice it up is to plan date nights at home, see here for 7 COVID safe date ideas/date ideas for staying home.

 The first three months of the year in the capital are cold but there are still so many fun outdoor activities to do, you don’t want to miss out!
 If you’re really just not an outdoorsy person/couple, there are still lots of fun indoor things you can get up to.